 As the word viral became more associated with the Internet than medicine, Davis pushed the envelope to dominate the viral world of political communication like no other media strategist.
 He garnered kudos across the media spectrum, with five of Time Magazine's Best Viral Campaign Ads of 2010 and half of Human Events Best Campaign Ads of 2010.

-SPI was in the thick of it.
-In the summer of 2008, Fred Davis was brought in as Chief Creative Consultant to John McCain's presidential campaign.
+In the summer of 2008, Davis was brought in as Chief Creative Consultant to McCain's presidential campaign.
 SPI produced perhaps the most publicized TV spot of the cycle, featuring Barack Obama as "the biggest celebrity in the world," comparing him to Paris Hilton and Britney Spears.
 The spot surpassed one million YouTube views in just 24 hours and instantly changed the national dialogue in that race.

-The RNC retained Fred Davis as Creative Director for the 2008 Republican National Convention, which involved every element from the low key set design to the writing, shooting and production of more than 100 high-definition video backgrounds and 24 films.
-By the end of the convention, John McCain was tied or in the lead on most national polls.
+The RNC retained Davis as Creative Director for the 2008 Republican National Convention, which involved every element from the low-key set design to the writing, shooting and production of more than 100 high-definition video backgrounds and 24 films.
+By the end of the convention, John McCain was tied or leading most national polls.

-SPI also worked on numerous senate and congressional races, including the successful campaigns of Senators Lamar Alexander, John Cornyn, Jim Inhofe and Congressmen John Sullivan and John Carter.
+SPI also worked on numerous other races that year, including the successful campaigns of senators Lamar Alexander, John Cornyn and Jim Inhofe.

-2006 was also a difficult year for Republicans nationwide, but it was a good year for SPI.
-The firm had major wins with California Governor Arnold Schwarzenegger, Georgia Governor Sonny Perdue and all of our congressional candidates, plus the turnaround victory of Tennessee's new U.S. Senator, Bob Corker.
-SPI was hired to help reinvigorate the Corker campaign a mere five and a half weeks before the general election.
-Senator Corker's victory was the sole shining light for the national Republican Party in 2006.
+Although 2006 proved to be a difficult year for Republicans nationwide, it was a good year for SPI.
+The firm had major wins with California Governor Arnold Schwarzenegger, Georgia Governor Sonny Perdue and Tennessee's Bob Corker, the only new Republican U.S. senator elected that year.

 In 1972 at the age of 19, Fred Davis took over his father's three-man Tulsa, Oklahoma-based public relations firm.

-A 30-second television commercial depicting hardened, grizzled convicts taking dancing lessons while wearing pink ballerina tutus won the top "Pollie Award" from the American Association of Political Consultants in Washington, D.C., as best of the year, and the "Best of Show Addy" in the American Association of Advertising Agencies competition.
+A thirty-second television commercial depicting hardened, grizzled convicts taking dancing lessons while wearing pink ballerina tutus won the top "Pollie Award" from the American Association of Political Consultants in Washington, DC, as "Best of the Year", and the "Best of Show Addy" in the American Association of Advertising Agencies competition.